James Johnson Sweeney: MoMA and Guggenheim

+Later years

-In the late 1960s, Sweeney was a consultant to the National Gallery of Australia during its establishment, advising on issues concerning the display and storage of art.
-Subsequently, the museum also acquired paintings by Pollock and de Kooning.
-The then Australian Prime minister, John Gorton apparently favoured him as the Gallery's first director, despite his age.
-He also had significant input into its brutalist design.
+He was Director of the Museum of Fine Arts, Houston, from 1961 to 1967 and was later a consultant there.
+In the late 1960s, Sweeney was a consultant to the National Gallery of Australia during its establishment, advising on issues concerning the display and storage of art, influencing its collection and brutalist design.
 According to the Gallery's first director, James Mollison, "the size and form of the building had been determined between Colin Madigan and J.J.
 Sweeney, and the National Capital Development Commission.
-I was not able to alter the appearance of the interior or exterior in any way...It's a very difficult building in which to make art look more important than the space in which you put the art".
+I was not able to alter the appearance of the interior or exterior in any way. ...
+It's a very difficult building in which to make art look more important than the space in which you put the art".
+In the 1970s, Sweeney was Art Adviser and Chairman of the Executive Committee at the Israel Museum, Jerusalem, and he continued to write articles and contribute to catalogues for exhibitions.

 Sweeney died on April 14, 1986, in Manhattan.